cosmos/cosmos-sdk/docs/resources/whitepaper.md

 Building on an approach pioneered by Ripple, Stellar [\[13\]][13] refined a model of Federated Byzantine Agreement wherein the processes participating in consensus do not constitute a fixed and globally known set.
-Decher, each process node curates one or more "quorum slices", each constituting a set of trusted processes.
+Rather, each process node curates one or more "quorum slices", each constituting a set of trusted processes.
 A "quorum" in Stellar is defined to be a set of nodes that contain at least one quorum slice for each node in the set, such that agreement